-The most common etiologies of central diabetes insipidus in children include head trauma, tumors and a variety of neurosurgical procedures.
+The most common etiologies of central diabetes insipidus in children include head trauma, tumors, and a variety of neurosurgical procedures.
 Malignant neoplasms and destructive lesions of the pituitary gland or the hypothalamus are responsible for most cases.

 Nephrogenic diabetes insipidus

 Nephrogenic diabetes insipidus is usually caused by an x-linked mutation that affects the antidiuretic arginine vasopressin V2 receptor gene found on locus Xq28.
-Autosomal recessive and autosomal dominant forms of nephrogenic diabetes insipidus also exist, but the ratio of the x-linked form of the disease to the other forms is 9:1.
+The autosomal recessive and autosomal dominant forms of nephrogenic diabetes insipidus also exist, but the ratio of the x-linked form of the disease to the other forms is 9:1.

 Causes of increased urine volume